scc-digitalhub/docs/user/docs/components/code-toolbox.md

 # Code Toolbox

 Code toolbox is a workspace designed to support the devolopment activities using a variety of tools.
-Its configuration allows, in particular, for choosing
+Its configuration allows, in particular, for choosing:

-- **resource configuration** including the number of CPUs, memory size, disk size, and whether GPU-based node should be used (if available)
+- **resource configuration** including number of CPUs, memory size, disk size, and whether GPU-based node should be used (if available)
-- **software configuration** including the support for JetBrains tools integration (e.g., IDEA, PyCharm, etc), Python version.
+- **software configuration** including support for JetBrains tools integration (e.g., IDEA, PyCharm, etc), Python version.

 Each toolbox is by default shipped with the **Jupyter notebook** support, VS Code Desktop integration (via preconfigured agent and VS Code extension), VS Code Web support.

 [Jupyter](https://jupyter.org/) is a web-based environment for interactive computing, ideal for testing and prototyping.
 Some of its main features are: